Lady D'Arbanville: Background

 I just have to be by myself for a while to do what I want to do.
 It's good to be alone sometimes.
-Look, Steven [Stevens' given name] wrote that song when I left for New York.
+Look, Steven [Stevens's given name] wrote that song when I left for New York.
 I left for a month, it wasn't the end of the world was it?
 But he wrote this whole song about 'Lady D'Arbanville, why do you sleep so still.'
 It's about me dead.
 So while I was in New York, for him it was like I was lying in a coffin... he wrote that because he missed me, because he was down...
 It's a sad song.